Skip to content

 And even about the writing itself, AI is a slippery slope: if I can use AI to code what I want, why not use it to write for me?

-If you have no interest in the “artisanal” side of things (the tinkering, the tweaking, the ownership, etc.), no amount of AI will make you care about the nuances that make a website feel human.
+Ultimately, those self-imposed constraints of patience and care may be the true filter for entering the Small Web in the age of AI.
+AI lowers the technical barrier for those who already have intent.
+But it can’t create intent.
+And unchecked, it can dissolve it.
+If you have no interest in the “artisanal” side of things (the tinkering, the tweaking, the ownership, and the design), no amount of AI will make you care about the nuances that make a website feel human.
 And that’s fine; the “industrial” web is great at being efficient and scalable.
 But if you want a digital home that feels like yours rather than a rental, you have to be willing to sweat the details.

 AI can build the foundations for your home, but it can’t inhabit it.